bonovoxly/containers/README.md

 # containers

-This project uses the very alpha release of ansible-container to create and manage Docker containers using Ansible.
-It establishes an ansible-container environment and creates the following Docker images:
+This project containers various Dockerfiles, docker-compose files, ans ansible-container files.
+It's a collection of environments and tools that I use.

+- `devcontainers` - a Docker container meant to act as a DevOps/cloud infrastructure environment.
+Has multiple DevOps tools, such as AWS CLI, Azure CLI, GCloud, Ansible, Terraform, etc.
-- `generaldev` - a Docker image to run interactively, for testing and/or random development.
+- `docker-compose` - a collection of docker-compose files, used for testing.
-- `azuredev` - a Docker image to run interactively, for use with Azure Resource Manager and Ansible.
-- `awsdev` - a Docker image to run interactively, for use with Amazon Web Services and Ansible.

-Note these use cases are a bit unique and solve a particular niche issue.
-However, it also serves as a handy testing environment for [ansible-container](https://github.com/ansible/ansible-container).

-# quickstart
+# devcontainer build

 - Clone the repository: